Shallow neural network yields regularization for ill-posed inverse problems: Introduction

-According to Tikhonov's definition of regularization~-- Definition \ref{1}, if a regularization solution, says $f^\delta$, exists for (\textbf{IP}), there must exist infinite number of regularization solutions, e.g. $f^\delta + h(\delta)$ with any vanishing function $h$ (i.e. $h(\delta)\to 0$ as $\delta\to0$) can be severed as another regularization solution according to the definition of regularization solution (\ref{DefReg}).
-The main goal in this work is answer if $f^\delta$ can be a neural network, i.e. we aim to answer the following questions, which will be refered as \textit{the universal approximation theory of neural networks for inverse problems}: \begin{itemize} \item[(\textbf{Q1}):] Does there exist a neural network $\mathcal{NN}$ that provides a regularized solution to (\ref{1}) in the presence of noisy data? \item[(\textbf{Q2}):] Is a larger neural network always preferable for solving ill-posed inverse problems with noisy data, or is there a fundamental limitation on the size or complexity of $\mathcal{NN}$?
-What's the relation between noise level and size of neural network? \item[(\textbf{Q3}):] If such a limitation exists, how can one construct a neural network $\mathcal{NN}$ with minimal architectural complexity that remains effective in solving the inverse problem with noisy data? \item[(\textbf{Q4}):] What is the optimal size of a neural network for a regularization method based on neural networks that achieves optimal convergence rates with respect to the noise level for general non-linear ill-posed problems (\ref{1})? \end{itemize}
+Closer to the present work are neural network methods that are explicitly connected to regularization theory.
+The NETT approach defines a data-driven regularizer through a trained neural network and incorporates it into a generalized Tikhonov functional, for which well-posedness, convergence, and error estimates have been established \cite{li2020nett}.
+Another related direction is the deep image prior, in which the architecture of an untrained convolutional generator network itself serves as an implicit image prior \cite{ulyanov2018deep}.
+Dittmer et al. further investigated deep image prior methods for ill-posed inverse problems and interpreted them as a form of regularization induced by the network architecture \cite{dittmer2020regularization}.
+These approaches demonstrate that neural networks can contribute to regularization either through learned regularizers or through architecture-induced priors.
+In contrast, the present paper employs neural networks directly to represent regularized solutions, rather than to define an external regularizer or to impose a fixed generator prior.
+More precisely, the approximation in this work is obtained through an unsupervised learning approach: it is learned directly from the given noisy observation $g^\delta$, without relying on external training samples or labeled exact solutions.
+Moreover, we do not prescribe a fixed architecture in advance.
+Instead, we investigate whether suitably constrained and adaptively selected classes of shallow neural networks can serve as admissible regularization spaces for ill-posed inverse problems.
+In this framework, the network width is treated as an architecture-dependent regularization parameter and is selected from the noisy data.
+This perspective naturally leads to the following questions: \begin{itemize} \item[(\textbf{Q1}):] Does there exist a neural network approximation that provides a regularized solution to the ill-posed problem? \item[(\textbf{Q2}):] Is a larger neural network always preferable for solving ill-posed inverse problems with noisy data, or is there a stability limitation on the size or complexity of the neural network?
+What is the relation between noise level and size of neural network? \item[(\textbf{Q3}):] If such a limitation exists, how can one construct a neural network with sufficiently small architectural complexity that remains effective in solving the inverse problem with noisy data? \item[(\textbf{Q4}):] What is an appropriate size of a neural network for a variational regularization method based on neural networks that achieves optimal convergence rates with respect to the noise level for general ill-posed operator problems (\ref{1})? \end{itemize} The questions (Q1)--(Q3) are addressed by the expanding neural network methods (ENNs) developed in Section~\ref{theory}, while (Q4) is studied in Section~\ref{Tikhonov} through a neural network-based Tikhonov regularization scheme (Tikhonov-NN) under variational source conditions.